willfurnass/sheffield_hpc/bessemer/software/apps/openfoam.rst

 .. note::

-    You will need to supply a `decomposeParDict <https://cfd.direct/openfoam/user-guide/v8-running-applications-parallel/>`_ in the system subdirectory of the case :
+    You will need to supply a `decomposeParDict <https://cfd.direct/openfoam/user-guide/v8-running-applications-parallel/>`_ in the system subdirectory of the case - check the installation script for an example using the EOF method to add it :

 ::